nylas/nylas-mail/docs/InterfaceConcepts.md

 Order:   1
 ---

 The N1 user interface is conceptually organized into Sheets.
 Each Sheet represents a window of content.
 For example, the `Threads` sheet lies at the heart of the application.
 When the user chooses the "Files" tab, a separate `Files` sheet is displayed in place of `Threads`.
-When the user clicks a thread in single-pane mode, a `Thread` sheet is pushed on to the workspace and appears after a brief transition.
+When the user clicks a thread in single panel mode, a `Thread` sheet is pushed on to the workspace and appears after a brief transition.

 <img src="./images/sheets.png">